-- Collating and organising Client records received during the Special Administration for storage; - Work undertaken to safeguard Client records as part of the migration to a cloud-based system and decommissioning the Company's servers, to include managing the process of organising and transferring data to Microsoft Sharepoint; - Planning meetings with Manresa and Fusion re data transfer and new back-up solutions;
+- Collating and organising Client records received during the Special Administration for storage. - Work undertaken to safeguard Client records as part of the migration to a cloud-based system and de-commissioning the Company's servers, to include managing the process of organising and transferring data to Microsoft Sharepoint. - Planning meetings with Manresa and Fusion re data transfer and new back-up solutions. - Arranging to share data with the FSCS in a secure and electronic format in order to expedite the processing of Client claim both before and after the conclusion of the special administration.